This post may contain affiliate links.

-In a lemon juice, garlic, and caper sauce, this Cod Fish Piccata is bursting with flavor.
+In a lemon juice, garlic, and caper sauce, this Cod Piccata is bursting with flavor.
 Fancy enough for a party, but goes together in 30 minutes making it a fantastic weeknight meal option.

 Okay, wanna know a secret?
 I’ll admit it… I’m lazy.
 Somedays, I just sit around, play with Lily, eat, and do nothing else.